 This lab requires you to report data.
 But how you report it is up to you.
 Please think carefully.
 I do not want a huge table of numbers for every experiment.
 You can provide a table, discuss what is and is not relevant, then give me a graph, or a small table, or bold the entries that I should pay attention to (and that you explain in your text).

 I have a major pet peeve with excessive digits of precision.
 Your measurements are usually counts.
-If you average three counts, don't give me six decimal places of precision even if six digits is the default output format for flots in the language you are using.
+If you average three counts, don't give me six decimal places of precision even if six digits is the default output format for floats in the language you are using.
 Decide how many digits are meaningful and then report that many.
 Also, make your decimal points line up when that makes sense.
 For example, if you report a mean and a standard deviation, make the decimal places always align so you can see easily if the standard deviation is less than a tenth of the mean (which is a good sign for reproducibility).

 I would use C, but you can use whatever programming tools you want.
 One thing I want you to do both for this class and for real life is always check the return code of every single sytem call you ever make.
 I know it sounds a bit pedantic, but start the habit now and you will have a happier programming life.
 For almost every system call all that means is checking if the return code less than zero and if so call perror.
 When system calls don't work, you really want to know about it early, trust me on this point.